 Cut the base of the calyx with a knife & pop out the seed ball.
+Note: calyxes may have tiny fine spines that can get stuck in your fingers.
 Place the leafy red part in your dehydrator & dry per your dehydrators instructions.
 You can discard or safe the seed pods.
 If saving, it is best to dry them separately from the red calyx petals.
 Dry the seeds per your dehydrators instructions.
 Once dry, the pods will crack open.
 You can then shake & dump out the seeds into a light proof saleable container.
 Keep in a cool dry environment until ready to plant.

 Temperature for Germination: 75 - 85°F